MKme/ResQ/PCB/README.md

 Project files done in KiCAD and provided here for you!
 - OLED is now powered 3.3V not 5V
-- OLED VCC and Grnd reversed to accomodate the much more common pin layout -Pullup resistor added for SPI line
+- OLED VCC and Grnd reversed to accomodate the much more common pin layout
+- Pullup resistor added for SPI line
 - Spare Signal wires now routed and dont need bodge wires if used
+- Support for external camera expansion module added
 - Serial lines broken out for teletry transmission via LORA radio (or other UART radio module)
 - Ordered from PCBWay Sept 6th 2020
 <img src="https://github.com/MKme/ResQ/blob/master/PCB/V2.1%20KiCad%20Version/PCB%20Final%20in%20KiCad.PNG" width="900"/>